Patent Ductus Arteriosus Imaging

 Angiography and cardiac catheterization findings are generally regarded as diagnostically accurate if PDA is under consideration in the differential diagnosis.

 Few false-negative findings occur with good angiographic technique.
-If a double PDA exists, 1 of the 2 may be missed if it is not sought consciously.
+If a double PDA exists, one of the two may be missed if not specifically looked for.

 Previous